My Policy around photographing Church Weddings

 I get the shots I need, with as little disruption as possible

-Don’t get me wrong, I don’t at all condone the approach to working with photographers that many churches take.
+Don’t get me wrong, I don’t at all condone the approach to working with photographers that some churches take.
 For church wedding photography I have a set formula, which means I get the shots I need, with as little disruption as possible.
 I photograph the walking in from a discrete position at the front.
-After this I move to the back during a hymn and stay there for the rest of the ceremony.
+After this, I move to the back during a hymn and stay there for the rest of the ceremony.
 I might sneak a tiny bit closer for the first kiss but that’s it.

 From my couple’s perspective, I know it’s disappointing.
 They have often been told photography is fine, only for me to be told something different on the day.
 My couples invest in their wedding photography so it’s a real shame for them if they’re unable to have a record of the most important part of the day.